Radiation Distance Calculator

 Review Results or Solve for Distance

-The output shows the dose rate at your target distance in multiple units.
-To work in reverse, enter a target dose rate (such as 2 mR/hr for an unrestricted area boundary) and the calculator returns the minimum standoff distance required.
+The output shows the local dose-rate prompt at your target distance in multiple units.
+To work in reverse, enter a target dose-rate prompt such as 2 mrem/hr for an unrestricted-area hourly public-dose review point; the result still needs survey, procedure, and RSO review.

 Assumptions